sophongo/sophdoc/docs/en/admin/insight/quickstart/otel/operator.md

 - Automatic probe injection and environment variable injection annotations

-    There are currently 4 such annotations, corresponding to 4 different programming languages: java, nodejs, python, dotnet.
+    There are currently 4 such annotations, proper to 4 different programming languages: java, nodejs, python, dotnet.
 After using it, automatic probes and otel default environment variables will be injected into the first container under spec.pod: